royweiss1/GPT_Keylogger/README.md

     ]
 }
 ```
-The partition to sentences may be done using a hueristic we propose (on `archive/hueristic.ipynb`).
+The partition to sentences may be done using a heuristic we propose (on `archive/hueristic.ipynb`).

 We offer the test set that was used in our paper at: `data\test.json`.
 It also avaliable at huggingface with the rest of the dataset: [here](https://huggingface.co/datasets/royweiss1/GPT_Keylogger_Dataset)